Table of contents

 Is autism genetic?
 We created a DNA report based on a study that attempted to answer this question.
 Below you can see a SAMPLE DNA report.
 To get your personalized DNA report, purchase our Whole Genome Sequencing!

 Autism is a pervasive developmental disorder characterized by social communication and interaction challenges, along with restricted and repetitive patterns of behavior, interests, or activities.
-Before 2013, the disorder was divided into multiple subcategories such as Pervasive Developmental Disorder-Not Otherwise Specified (PDD-NOS).
+Before 2013, the condition was divided into multiple subcategories, such as Pervasive Developmental Disorder-Not Otherwise Specified (PDD-NOS).
 In 2013, the name autism spectrum disorder (ASD) was adopted to describe the wide range of diverse autism phenotypes.
 It usually occurs before the age of three, and qualitative symptoms can be associated with a diagnosis of ASD, including:

 - Problems with social interaction and exchange (such as understanding and building relationships)